edwin-jones/edwin-jones.github.io/index.md

 title: About
 ---

 Hi there!
-My name is Edwin, and I'm a professional software engineer with experience in C#, Python, HTML, Javascript, CSS, SQL, XML, C++ and many more acronyms that are too numerous to fit onto one page.
+My name is Edwin and I'm a professional software engineer with experience in C#, Python, HTML, Javascript, CSS, SQL, XML, C++ and many more acronyms that are too numerous to fit onto one page.
 I love to tinker.
 I originally built this site from scratch in ASP.NET to keep track of my random projects and host my rants.
 I then moved to [Jekyll](https://jekyllrb.com/) and [Github Pages](https://pages.github.com/) to give it a more up to date feel.
 You can find the repository I'm using [here.](https://github.com/edwinj85/edwinj85.github.io)